 Using job-dir as a common output directory

-- Validates the directory for you so that you can fix any problems before your job runs.
+- Validates the directory so that you can fix any problems before the job runs.

 - Passes the path to your application as a command-line argument

-other parameters and use it when saving your trainer's output.
-See the section
+other parameters and use it when saving your application's output.
+See the guide

 You should specify a supported Cloud ML Engine runtime version to use for your training job.
 The runtime version dictates the versions of TensorFlow and other Python packages that are installed on your allocated training instances.
 Specify a version that gives you the functionality you need.
 If you run the training job locally as well as in the cloud, make sure the local and cloud jobs use the same runtime version.